-Click this button То → Attach view Select a file in the Attach view Select a file in the Available list, then click the Attach button. ← Remove view Select a file in the Attached list, then click the Remove button.
-NOTE If you remo ove a file, then decide to reattach it, SiteBuilder will not remember any s. + Type a new view name Type a name for a graphic that will be added to the system later. / I view's properties view's navigation properties that were defined in ViewBuilder.
-Display Name If you attach more than one graphic to the tree item, change Default to the name you want to appear in the i-Vu® Pro Graphics button drop-down list.
-Is the Default view If you attach more than one graphic to the tree item, check this field to display this graphic the first time you go to that item's Graphics page.
+Click this button То → Attach view Select a file in the Available list, then click the Attach button. ← Remove view Select a file in th e Attached list, then click the Remove button.
+NOTE If you remproperty changes ove a file, then decide to reattach it, SiteBuilder will not remember any s. + Type a new view name Type a name for a graphic that will be added to the system later. d view's properties view's navigation properties that were defined in ViewBuilder.
+Display Name If you attach more than one graphic to the tree item, change Default to the name you want to appear in the i-Vu® Pro Graphics button drop-down list. is the Default view If you attach more than one graphic to the tree item, check this field to display this graphic the first time you go to that item's Graphics page.
 NOTES You can designate only one default graphic per tree item.
 If you check this field, SiteBuilder unchecks it for any other graphic assigned to that tree item.
 The default graphic is bolded in the Attached Views list.
 Action Indicates which i-Vu® Pro button will display the file.
 Category Select None if you want to select the graphic from the Graphics button drop-down list.
 To add a new category to this list, see "Graphics pages" in i-Vu® Pro Help.
 Instance The name that you enter in ViewBuilder when creating a link to the graphic.
 See "Adding links" in ViewBuilder Help.
+Included in download Equipment graphics only.
+Select to have the .view file included in an All Content download so that it can be uploaded by Field Assistant.
+The graphic will have 🖖 beside it in the Attached Views list.
+49 Refresh view file Click the Refresh attached. s button to have SiteBuilder refresh a graphic that was edited after it was